zlatozar/TigerLanguage/FrontEnd/Notes.md

 callee itself makes a call.
 The other calleesaved registers that are used also must be saved.

-3. Establish the frame pointer by adding the stack frame's size **minus WORD_SIZE** to `$sp` and storing the sum in register `$fp`.
+3. Establish the frame pointer by adding the stack frame's size **minus WORDSIZE** to `$sp` and storing the sum in register `$fp`.

 #### Immediately before the callee returns to the caller (function exit)

 1. If the callee is a function that returns a value, place the returned value in register `$v0`.

 2. Restore all callee-saved registers that were saved upon procedure entry.